CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 As a player, you influence and control a number of characters that move and act in the world of Middle-earth.
 Each character’s abilities are defined by these attributes: race, skills, direct influence, prowess (offense), body (defense), mind, marshalling points, and special abilities (e.g., corruption check modifiers).
 A character can be _eliminated_ and removed from play as a result of combat (failing a body check) or corruption (failing a corruption check).

-If you have enough general influence or direct influence during a given turn, you may bring into play: one non-Ringwraith character at his home site or at any Darkhaven **or** your Ringwraith at his home site or Minas Morgul (see page 20).
+If you have enough general influence or direct influence during a given turn, you may bring into play: one non-Ringwraith character at his home site or at any Haven **or** your Ringwraith at his home site or Minas Morgul (see page 20).

 Characters are primarily controlled by your pool of 20 general influence points.
 For each controlled character, you must commit a number of general influence points equal to his mind attribute.
 In addition, you may control a character by using another character’s direct influence—a character controlled in this fashion is called a _follower_ and does not use general influence points.
 (See [page 19]() for an extended example.)

 During play, you may organize your characters into groups called companies.
 A company’s _size_ is equal to the number of characters in it.
 A company is limited to a size of seven.
 A company’s _hazard limit_ is equal to two or the size of the company, whichever is greater.
 The maximum number of hazards that can be played on a company during a given movement/hazard phase is equal to its hazard limit.

-Companies can only combine at a Darkhaven—just remove all but one of the companies’ Darkhaven site cards.
-The resulting company then has one site card consisting of a Darkhaven site card.
+Companies can only combine at a Haven—just remove all but one of the companies’ Haven site cards.
+The resulting company then has one site card consisting of a Haven site card.

-One company can split into two or more companies only at a Darkhaven (use two Darkhaven cards).
+One company can split into two or more companies only at a Haven (use two Haven cards).

 {: .note }
 > **Note:** The number of characters you have in play limits the number of actions you may take during a given turn.
 You use your other characters’ direct influence on a character to bring that character into play and to keep him in play.
 A character in play can move and take actions (e.g., defending against attacks, influencing, etc.).
 Items, allies, and other cards representing things a character acquires and controls are placed under his card.